 Killers' life terms 'breached their human rights'

-The European Court of Human Rights has ruled the whole life tariffs given to murderer Jeremy Bamber and two other killers breached their human rights.
+The European Court of Human Rights has ruled the whole-life tariffs given to murderer Jeremy Bamber and two other killers breached their human rights.

-However it said this did not mean there was "any prospect of imminent release".
+But they said this did not mean there was "any prospect of imminent release".

 Bamber, along with Peter Moore and Douglas Vinter, argued their sentences were "inhuman and degrading" and sought a right of review.